Heritage Coast

 The beaches of Seaham and Crimdon are quite unique as they are the only ones with ‘golden’ sandy beaches.
 Crimdon has the additional landscape characteristic of sand dunes and it is this feature which, in part, attracts people to walk along the coast and provides unique habitat opportunities for our wildlife.

-Getting the balance of management right so that the public can enjoy the space and wildlife can flourish is all part of the battle and something which the EU LIFE+ Nature funding will help us address.
+Getting the balance of management right so that the public can enjoy the space and wildlife can flourish is always ongoing.
 Since 1990, the Little Tern population has been in decline with principal threats being predation and human disturbance.

 Little Tern fencing volunteers